apudasm10/made-template-fau/project/project-plan.md

 * Data Type: Zip -> CSV

-The dataset provides hourly rental bike counts from 2017 to 2018, along with corresponding weather data and holiday information.
+The dataset provides hourly rental bike counts in Seoul from 2017 to 2018, along with corresponding weather data and holiday information.
 It can be used to analyze factors influencing Seoul Bike Sharing System.>

 ## Work Packages